-- A. Operating Expenses:

-- 1. Rent for office or shelter space.

-- 2. Utilities for office or shelter.

-- 3. Expendable supplies and materials.

-- 4. Equipment (e.g., printers, copiers, fax machines).

-- 5. Postage.

-- 6. Communications (e.g., telephone, pager).

-- 7. Education (e.g., videos, books, training costs).

-- 8. Printing of publications.

-- 9. Emergency shelter costs (e.g., motel, hotel). - 10.
-Client costs (e.g., food, transportation, medications, other financial assistance). - 11.
-Professional services. - B. Repairs/Maintenance of Agency Owned Property can be charged to the grant only when the recipient owns or is purchasing the property. - C. Insurance Fees/Bonding are allowable (e.g., fire, theft, property, personal liability insurance policies, and bonding for persons handling funds). - D. Audit costs are only allowable if the agency receives \$500,000 or more in state funds and/or federal pass-through funds and has prior approval from the assigned Grants Administrator. - E. Service-Related Volunteer Expenses are allowable, including training costs and volunteer appreciation costs. - F. Other Allowable Costs include but are not limited to: - 1.
-Staff Salaries must relate directly to the execution of proposed domestic violence services.
+- A. Operating Expenses - 1.
+Rent of office or shelter space. - 2.
+Utilities for office or shelter. - 3.
+Expendable supplies and materials. - 4.
+Equipment (e.g., printers, copiers, fax machine). - 5.
+Postage. - 6.
+Communications (e.g., telephone, pager). - 7.
+Education (e.g., videos, books, training costs). - 8.
+Printing of publications. - 9.
+Emergency shelter costs (e.g., motel, hotel). - 10.
+Client costs (e.g., food, transportation, medications, other financial assistance) - 11.
+Professional Services. - B. Repairs/Maintenance of Agency Owned Property can be charged to the grant only when the recipient owns or is purchasing the property. - C. Insurance Fees/Bonding are allowable (e.g., fire, theft, property, personal liability insurance policies, and bonding for persons handling funds). - D. Audit costs are only allowable if the agency receives \$500,000 or more in state funds and/or federal pass-through funds and has prior approval from the assigned Grants Administrator. - E. Service-Related Volunteer Expenses are allowable, including training costs and volunteer appreciation costs. - F. Other Allowable Costs include but are not limited to: - 1.
+Staff Salaries must relate directly to the execution of proposed sexual assault services.
 Centers are strongly encouraged to offset staff resources with volunteer efforts to maximize cost effectiveness and to encourage participation and support by the local community.
 Consultant fees are not considered salaries. - 2.
-Fringe Benefits allowable under this grant include FICA, unemployment insurance, health insurance, hospital, life insurance, worker's compensation, and retirement. - 3.
-Travel Expenses: - a.
-The total amount of travel and per diem charged to the grant funds must not exceed 10% of the total grant. - b.
-Mileage may be reimbursed up to the current state rate for organizational business. - Registration fees are allowable not to exceed \$400 per person per conference or workshop unless prior approval has been given by the assigned Grants Administrator and Region Director. - d.
-Meals while on organization business may be reimbursed in accordance with state rates. - e.
-Lodging for organization business may be reimbursed at actual or up to current in-state rates (not including taxes). - f.
-Out-of-state travel expenses must have prior approval by the assigned Grants Administrator and Region Director and are reimbursed in accordance with state rates. - 4.
-CFWYI reserves discretion to make final determinations on allowable costs.
+Fringe Benefits allowable under this grant include FICA, unemployment insurance, health insurance, hospital, life insurance, worker's compensation, and retirement.
+Reasonable costs for family-friendly workplace policies that support the health and well-being of working families and children are allowable if they are included in the benefit package for all of the organization's full-time employees and are reflected in a written board-approved policy.